jamesecy604/mayai-code/old_docs/mcp/README.md

-# Cline and Model Context Protocol (MCP) Servers: Enhancing AI Capabilities
+# Mayai and Model Context Protocol (MCP) Servers: Enhancing AI Capabilities

 **Quick Links:**

 -   [Building MCP Servers from GitHub](mcp-server-from-github.md)
 -   [Building Custom MCP Servers from Scratch](mcp-server-from-scratch.md)

-This document explains Model Context Protocol (MCP) servers, their capabilities, and how Cline can help build and use them.
+This document explains Model Context Protocol (MCP) servers, their capabilities, and how Mayai can help build and use them.

 ## Overview